DecOperations/DecEdu/101/Smart Contracts.md

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 What is a smart contract?

-any code deployed on blockchains (broad use), in general more accurately defined as **finite state machines**,
+Any code deployed on blockchains (broad use), in general more accurately defined as **finite state machines**

 Common Public Definition (likely inaccurate) from Kraken Exchange website:

 -  Smart contracts are self-executing contracts defined by computer code, most recognizable in the form of applications built on platforms such as the Ethereum blockchain.

+Common Attacks

 1. Overflow Attacks: Overflow occurs when a mathematical operation results in a value larger than the maximum limit allowed by the data type.
 In the context of Ethereum smart contracts, an overflow attack can happen when an attacker manipulates the arithmetic operations within a contract to generate unexpected values, potentially leading to unintended consequences or vulnerabilities.